bkatiemills/BCenviroLessons/data_exploration/explore_grizzly_data.md

 | 12100|      1976| 402|      35|Flathead               |Hunter Kill |M   |          10|          14|no      |
 | 12099|      1976| 402|      35|Flathead               |Hunter Kill |M   |          15|          NA|no      |

-Let's tidy up the population data.
+Next let's tidy up the population data.
 The first, eighth, and ninth columns (`X.`) doesn't contain any useful information, so we can get rid if it:

 ```r